olegtarasov/FastText.NetWrapper/README.md

     Duration = 30, // in seconds
     Metric = "precisionAtRecall:30", // supports custom metrics
     Predictions = 2, // Supports @k predictions
-    ModelSize = "10M", // Set this to train a quantized model and do an additional quantization hyperparameter search ValidationFile = "cooking.valid.txt" // REQUIRED: path to a validation file };
+    ModelSize = "10M", // Set this to train a quantized model and do an
+                       // additional quantization hyperparameter search.
+Requires QuantizedSupervisedArgs.
+    ValidationFile = "cooking.valid.txt" // REQUIRED: path to a validation file };

-fastText.Supervised("cooking.train.txt",  "cooking", new SupervisedArgs(), autotuneArgs);
+fastText.Supervised("cooking.train.txt",  "cooking", new QuantizedSupervisedArgs(), autotuneArgs);
 ```

 ### Getting logs from the wrapper